ai-systems/hybrid_autoregressive_inference/README.md

 **Dense encoder:**

-The Bert-based autoregressive bi-encoder used in our experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)
+The Sentence-BERT autoregressive bi-encoder used in our experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)

 **Run the experiment:**